Oral Pathology

 • Jaw swelling

-• Discoloration or oral tissue
+• Discoloration of oral tissue

-Oral Cancer:
+Oral Cancer

-White spot on gumsIf you are referred to Dr. Robert A. Weinstein for an evaluation of an abnormal oral tissue growth, don't panic.
+Do you notice a white spot on your gums?
+If you are referred to Texas Wisdom Teeth and Dental Implants for an evaluation of an abnormal oral tissue growth, don't panic.
 You and your dentist may be worried about oral cancer.
-Be assured that there are many reasons for abnormal oral tissue including jaw cysts, mouth sores and tissue growths.
+Be assured that there are many reasons for abnormal oral tissue including jaw cysts, mouth sores, and tissue growths.
 Luckily, the mouth is one of the easiest places to detect the early signs of oral cancer.
 Performing a monthly self-examination will help in early detection of problem areas.
-When detected and treated early, oral cancer can be removed and the rate of survival is over 90%.
+When detected and treated early, oral cancer can be removed, and the rate of survival is over 90%.

 • Remove any dentures or objects from the mouth